3 foreigners among 5 killed in Istanbul suicide bomb attack

-There was no immediate claim of responsibility but suspicion fell on the Islamic State group and on Kurdish militants who have claimed two recent attacks in the capital, Ankara.
-DNA samples were taken from family members of two possible Islamic State militants who could be the bomber, the private Turkish Dogan news agency reported.
+There was no immediate claim of responsibility but suspicion fell on the Islamic State group and on Kurdish militants who have claimed two recent attacks in Ankara.

 The explosion ripped through Istiklal Street, a popular destination for tourists and locals in a central neighborhood that is home to cafes, restaurants, foreign consulates and a government office.
-Istanbul Governor Vasip Sahin said there were five fatalities and that investigations were still under way.
-An interior ministry official said the death toll included the suicide bomber.
+Istanbul Governor Vasip Sahin said there were five fatalities and that investigations were still underway.

 Police swiftly sealed off the area as ambulances and a forensic team rushed to the scene after the bombing about 11 a.m.
 Normally packed cafes were either closed or virtually empty, with business owners making frantic calls to loved ones to assure them of their safety.
 Rattled tourists wondered where to go.